6 Chobe Safari Lodges for Your Botswana Expedition

 Why opt for a safari lodge in Chobe?

-Certainly, you might choose to stay in the proximate town of Kasane, but there’s nothing quite like waking up to the sounds of the wild and being among the first to venture into the park for a game drive.
+While staying in the nearby town of Kasane is possible, there’s nothing quite like waking up to the sounds of the wilderness and being among the first to head into the park for a game drive.

 6 Top safari lodges in Chobe

-Having only camped in the park ourselves, we’ve compiled a list of six safari lodges in Chobe to keep in mind for our next visit.
+Having only enjoyed camping in the park, we compiled a list of 6 safari lodges in Chobe to keep for our next trip.

 Chobe Game Lodge

-Chobe Game Lodge is an entirely Ecotourism-certified safari lodge, featuring an elegant Moorish design that attracts guests in search of something unique.
+Chobe Game Lodge is an entirely Ecotourism-certified safari lodge with its exquisite Moorish architecture appealing to those seeking something unique.

-Situated along the banks of the Chobe River, visitors can partake in game safari drives and river safari boat trips.
-Moreover, Chobe Game Lodge is conveniently close to the park entrance, eliminating the lengthy drives to your lodging.
+Situated along the Chobe River, guests can partake in game safari drives and river-based game safari excursions.
+Chobe Game Lodge is also conveniently close to the park entrance, sparing you lengthy drives to reach your accommodation.

-The lodge’s commitment to social and environmental values has gained it wide recognition.
-With offerings like a biogas plant, an all-female team of safari guides, and the fact that every staff member receives an annual share dividend, your stay contributes not only to the local ecosystem but also the inhabitants of the area.
+The lodge’s commitment to social and environmental principles has made it a popular choice.
+With features like their biogas production facility, an all-female team of safari guides, and an annual share dividend for every staff member, your visit supports both the environment and the local community.

 Activities at Chobe Game Lodge